 Microchip costs can vary widely depending, amongst other things, on the brand and quality.
 Some cheaper microchips have a tendency to migrate from their site of insertion.
 It’s not unheard of for a microchip starting in between the shoulder blades to slowly end up in the lower chest region or even down a leg!

 The microchips we use at Perth Vet Care are resistant to migration from their original position.
 We use only high quality microchips from reputable veterinary brands.
 Our microchips are actually mini microchips.
 They are about a third of the size of traditional microchips.
 As a result we can use a smaller needle to insert them, reducing discomfort for your pet.

-Our micro-chipping costs start from $55, depending on your location in Perth and if it is paired with another service such as a vaccination.
+Our micro-chipping costs start from $65, depending on your location in Perth and if it is paired with another service such as a vaccination.
 This fee also includes the fee to register the chip number with the Australian Animal Registry.
-Our team will handle the registration process so you don’t have to.
 We will forward your pet’s microchip certificate on completion.

 Why not book our service for mobile microchipping in Perth.
 Our mobile vet will come to you in the comfort of your own home.
 Microchipping only takes about 5-10 minutes.
 We can also microchip your pet at the same time as a vet consultation, vaccination or other vet service that your pet may need.